antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 Conclusion
 ----------

 I hope that this article has been helpful in demonstrating a real-world case of custom middleware expanding ASP.NET Core's request processing capabilities.
-By creating a constructor that took the middleware's dependencies as parameters and creating an `Invoke` method with the logic of deserializing and dispatching SOAP requests, we were able to serve responses to a WCF client from ASP.NET Core!
+By creating a constructor that took the middleware's dependencies as parameters and creating an `Invoke` method with the logic of deserializing and dispatching SOAP requests, we were able to serve responses to a simple WCF client from ASP.NET Core!
 SOAP handling middleware is just one example of how custom middleware can be used.
 More details on middleware are available in the [ASP.NET Core documentation](https://docs.asp.net/en/latest/fundamentals/middleware.html).

 References
 ----------